Esri/arcgis-maps-sdk-toolkit-qt/uitools/CONTRIBUTING.md

 2. Make use of the [Adaptor](https://refactoring.guru/design-patterns/adapter) pattern.

-   Exposing an ArcGISRuntime class to to QML can be tricky because the C++ types don't expose properties for free.
-The best way around this is to wrap an ArcGISRuntime type in an adaptor, which exposes the required properties in a QML friendly-way.
+   Exposing an ArcGIS Runtime class to to QML can be tricky because the C++ types don't expose properties for free.
+The best way around this is to wrap an ArcGIS Runtime type in an adaptor, which exposes the required properties in a QML friendly-way.
 For example, [FloorFilterSiteItem](cpp/Esri//ArcGISRuntime/Toolkit/FloorFilterSiteItem.h), wraps and exposes the properties of [FloorSite](https://developers.arcgis.com/qt/cpp/api-reference/esri-arcgisruntime-floorsite.html).